vincentvanpro/MultiMage/README.md

 > This could be a good game.

-The multiMage is a RPG & platformer multiplayer game where main heroes fight against ancient evil in dungeon.
+The multiMage is a RPG & platformer multiplayer game where main hero fight against ancient evil in dungeon.

 Controls